 As a Pelvic Surgeon/Urogynecologist, Dr. Margolis helps women suffering from incontinence, pelvic organ prolapse and a variety of surgical problems involving the female pelvis.

 Dr. Margolis earned his MD at the University of Kansas where he also completed his Obstetrics and Gynecology residency.
 He then completed The Pelvic Surgery fellowship at Emory University in Atlanta, Ga. where he held a faculty position as instructor.
 He subsequently held full time faculty positions at Northwestern University and Stanford University where he served as Chief of the Division of Gynecology and founder/director of the Center for Pelvic Surgery/Urogynecology.
 He founded and directed the Center for Pelvic Surgery/Urogynecology at the Women's Cancer Center of Northern California.
 He holds an Associate Clinical Professorship at the University of Wisconsin where he practiced for two years before moving back to the Bay Area of Northern California in 2009.
-He is also Adjunct Clinical Assistant Professor at Stanford University.
+He currently holds a faculty position as Clinical Assistant Professor at UCLA and previously was Adjunct Clinical Assistant Professor at Stanford University.
 He is an active mission surgeon traveling to South America and Africa on humanitarian surgical missions.